cucumber/docs/content/community/contributing-to-documentation.md

 Additional shortcodes are defined in `layouts/shortcodes`.

 ### Method vs function
-An additional shortcode was created for the stepdef body:
+An specific shortcode was created for the stepdef body:

     {{%/* stepdef-body */%}}

 When using this shortcode, it will be replaced in the text with the word `method` or `function`, depending on the programming language.

 ### Expression parameter
-An additional shortcode was created for the expression parameter:
+An specific shortcode was created for the expression parameter:

     {{%/* expression-parameter */%}}